afnanww/gridshotto/README.md

 - **Theme Support**: Adaptive Dark and Light modes for any lighting environment.

 ## Deployment
-This project is deployed using GitHub Pages.
+This project is live at: [https://afnanww.github.io/gridshotto/](https://afnanww.github.io/gridshotto/)

 To run locally, simply open `index.html` in any modern web browser.

 ---